This printed article is located at http://plifereit.listedcompany.com/financials.html

 Consolidated Statements of Total Return

-Finance costs had increased mainly due to funding of capital expenditure and new acquisitions in 2023 and 2024 and higher interest costs from Singapore dollar and Japanese Yen debts partially offset by depreciation of JPY.
+Finance costs had increased mainly due to funding of capital expenditure and new acquisitions in 2024 and higher interest costs from Japanese Yen debts partially offset by depreciation of JPY.
 Notwithstanding, interest cost on loans drawn down to fund capital expenditure has no distribution impact as they are not subject to deduction when computing distributable income to Unitholders.
-Interest income mainly arose from the fixed deposit placement.
-In October 2024, the Group launched an equity fund raising exercise to fund its investment in France and the proceeds were placed in short term fixed deposit prior to the completion of the acquisition.
+Interest income in 2025 mainly arose from the EUR/SGD cross currency swap arrangement and late payment interest from tenants as compared to fixed deposit placement in 2024.

-The management fees for 2024 of $14.5 million remained consistent as compared to 2023 as the decrease from the depreciation of Japanese Yen was compensated by the increase from the enlarged deposited property value from acquisitions in 2023 and 2024 and valuation gain on the Singapore portfolio.
-Higher trust expenses were registered for 2024 due to higher professional fees incurred during the year.
+The management fees for 2025 of $15.7 million was 8.2% higher than 2024 largely attributed to the higher net property income, the enlarged deposited property value from acquisitions in 2024 and valuation gain on the Singapore portfolio.
+Higher trust expenses were registered for 2025 due to higher professional fees incurred on existing assets and one-off professional fees incurred to restructure the holding structure of 4 assets of the France portfolio.

-Of the net foreign exchange movement, the Group had registered a realised foreign exchange gain amounting to about $9.7 million and $7.8 million from the settlement of Japanese Yen forward contracts in 2024 and 2023 respectively.
+Of the net foreign exchange movement, the Group had registered a realised foreign exchange gain amounting to about $7.7 million and $9.7 million from the settlement of Japanese Yen and Euro forward contracts in 2025 and 2024 respectively.

-At the reporting date, the Group has outstanding forward exchange contracts with aggregate notional amounts of approximately $96.2 million.
-The change in fair value of $3.4 million gain was charged to the statement of total return.
+At the reporting date, the Group had outstanding forward exchange contracts ("FEC") with aggregate notional amounts of approximately $115.0 million, comprising JPY FEC of $74.4 million, EUR FEC of $38.0 million and MYR FEC of $2.6 million.
+The change in fair value of $3.8 million loss was charged to the statement of total return.

 Consolidated Statements of Financial Position

-Higher trade and other receivables as of 31 December 2024 was mainly due to higher variable rent receivables from the Singapore properties under the step-up rent arrangement of the new 20.4 years master lease agreements and the GST receivables.
+Lower trade and other receivables as of 31 December 2025 was mainly due to the receipt of rent receivables for the Japan properties.
 Included in the non-current trade and other receivables of the Trust are loans to subsidiaries in relation to the France acquisition.

-The increase in investment properties was largely due to the acquisition of one nursing home in Japan in August 2024 and eleven nursing homes in France in December 2024, capital expenditure of existing assets and valuation gain on the property portfolio.
-This was partially offset by the depreciation of the Japanese Yen.
-Excluding the impact from straight-line rental adjustments and amortisation of right-of-use assets amounting to $24.0 million, a fair value gain of $6.0 million was recognised in the Statement of Total Return, representing a gain of 0.2% in the total portfolio value.
-The valuation gain was largely contributed by the projected rent increase for the Singapore hospitals and partly offset by the capex expended on Mount Elizabeth Hospital (Project Renaissance) and capitalised costs of the France acquisition.
+The increase in investment properties was largely due to net valuation gain on the property portfolio.
+This was partially offset by the depreciation of the Japanese Yen and divestment of the Malaysia portfolio completed during the year.
+Excluding the impact from straight-line rental adjustments and amortisation of right-of-use assets amounting to $22.7 million, a fair value gain of $64.7 million was recognised in the Statement of Total Return, representing a gain of 2.6% in the total portfolio value.
+The valuation gain was largely contributed by the projected rent increase for the Singapore hospitals.

 Consolidated Statement of Cash Flows